TobiasBg/WP-Table-Reloaded/readme.txt

 After installing the plugin, you can add, import, export, edit, copy, delete, ... tables via the "WP-Table Reloaded" screen which appears under the "Tools" section in your Admin menu.
 Everything should be self-explaining there.
 To show one of your tables in a post, on a page or in a text widget, just include the shortcode [table id=&lt;the-id&gt; /] to your post/page/text-widget, where &lt;the-id&gt is the ID of your table (can be found on the left side of the "List tables" screen.)
-After that you might want to change the style of the table: Just copy the CSS-file "example-style.css" in the subfolder "css" of the plugin folder, edit the copy to fit your layout needs.
-Be sure to activate the option "Use global css-file?" in the plugin options and select your copied file for this to work!
+After that you might want to change the style of the table.
+You can do this either by adding CSS to your theme's CSS stylesheet (probably style.css) or by entering it into the box on the "Plugin Options" screen.
 You may also add certain features (like table-sorting, alternating row colors, print name and/or description, ...) by checking the appropriate options in the "Edit table" screen.

 == Acknowledgements ==